thetatoken/theta-mainnet-integration-guide/README.md

 # Theta Mainnet Integration Guide

 This repo contains documentation and demos to facilitate Theta mainnet integration.
+To learn more about the Theta Network, please visit the Theta documentation site: https://docs.thetatoken.org/

 ## Documentation